Download our FREE

 Inspecting your Hot Tub Cover

 Once the cleaning is done, you can easily inspect your hot tub cover as part of your regular hot tub maintenance routine.

-Rips and tears will allow water to penetrate the cover, so you better fix them as soon as you see one.
+Rips and tears will allow water to penetrate the cover, so it’s best to fix them as soon as you see one.
 Furthermore, once a year or so, you should take the foam core out of the vinyl and do a more thorough check.
 If you find any holes or breaks in the vinyl, they can usually be patched with a vinyl repair kit.

 Look for the vapor barrier

 While the foam is out, check it over carefully.
 The foam is wrapped in a plastic moisture barrier that prevents it from soaking up water.
 If you find any holes or tears in the plastic membrane, the barrier won’t work properly.
 These can also be repaired.
 Wiping the plastic down with a 10% bleach solution is also a good way to prevent mildew buildup inside your cover.